 December 15, 2022

-LAI New York Chapter celebrated 5 years during its 1st Annual Installation Dinner and Holiday Celebration.
-The festivities were held on December 15, 2022 at the Pennsylvania University Club on West 44th Street.
-Our membership is ever increasing with 29 members and a promising year ahead.
+LAI NY Chapter celebrated is Installation Dinner and Holiday Celebration on December 15, 2022 at the Pennsylvania University Club on West 44th Street.
 Thanks as always to our sponsors Pennoni Engineers, MJW consulting, Real Estate solutions and Cedar Point Finance.
-And a special thank you to our visitors, Kathy King, International VP, Susannah Bergman Northeast regional VP and Farrol Hamer Assistant Northeast Regional President.
-Meetings are held on the 3rd Thursday of the month at 8:00am at Fordham University.
+And a special thank you to our visitors: Kathy King, International VP, Susannah Bergmann, RVP, North America East Region, and Faroll Hamer ARVP, North America East Region.

-LAI NYC chapter had its summer soiree on June 14th at Pershing Square across from Grand Central Station.
+LAI NY Chapter had its Summer Party at Pershing Square across from Grand Central Station on June 14, 2022.
 The weather cooperated with our outdoor affair.
-It was good to see the 15 members that showed for drinks and hors d’oeuvres and some lively discussion.
+It was good to see the members who showed for drinks and hors d’oeuvres and some lively discussion.

 May 19, 2022